bcomnes/top-bun/README.md

 │        ├── blog.layout.css # layouts can define an additional layout style.
 │        ├── blog.layout.client.js # layouts can also define a layout client.
 │        ├── article.layout.js # layouts can extend other layouts, since they are just functions.
-│        └── root.layout.js # the defult layout is called root.
+│        └── root.layout.js # the default layout is called root.
 ├── globals # global assets can live anywhere.
 Here they are in a folder called globals.
 │        ├── global.client.js # you can define a global js client that loads on every page.
 │        ├── global.css # you can define a global css file that loads on every page.